 Book Reviews: Excerpts from The Future of Futures (2012)

-Here are brief reviews of selected books in future studies and applied foresight and are extracted from The Future of Futures (APF, 2012).
+Below are a few brief reviews of selected books on futures studies and applied foresight which are extracted from The Future of Futures (APF, 2012).

 The Art of the Long View